pablofernandezbonnett/currency-lang-translator/README.md

 - Chrome extension store submission

 ## 🎖️ Acknowledgments

+## 🧰 Developer Notes

+- `utils.js`: small shared helpers used by the service worker and popup (error normalization and simple promisified storage helpers).
+- Cache persistence: `background.js` periodically snapshots a small `rateCache` to `chrome.storage.local` and rehydrates on startup to reduce unnecessary API requests after service worker restarts.
+- Consent: the popup offers an explicit "Allow sending text to external translation APIs" setting.
+When disabled, the content script will not send page text to external translation services.
+- Testing locally: load the extension in `chrome://extensions/` using "Load unpacked", open the popup and toggle consent, then visit a page and click "🔄 Process" to verify behavior.

 - **FawazAhmed0** for the excellent free currency API
 - **Lingva.ml** for open-source translation services